 - Programs affected by course inactivation or revisions to course prerequisite and credit hours need to be considered.
 Please confirm that prerequisites for courses required in a program are included in the total program hours, and that credit-hour revisions do not change total program hours for graduation.
 Notify other academic units who use the revised course as a requirement or elective. - Prerequisites must be tangible to be functional in Banner.
-More information on course prerequisites can be found on page 47. - Duplication issues must be documented in the proposal.
+More information on course prerequisites can be found on page 46. - Duplication issues must be documented in the proposal.
 Communicate with appropriate academic units, including Regional Campuses, when establishing or revising a course that may be similar to an established course or overlap disciplines. - Equivalency of original course and its revision should be considered.
 If the revised course is not equivalent to the original course (i.e., a student who took the original course could not repeat it as revised;), it is not considered a revision, and two proposals should be submitted: one to inactivate the original course, and one to establish a new course.
 Equivalency between courses is a powerful function in Banner and affects students' degree progress, GPA, hours toward graduation and federal financial eligibility.
 More information on equivalent courses can be found on page 38. - Course numbers that end in 90 to 99 are reserved for specific course types (e.g., special topics, seminars, internships, etc.).
 If a course is revised to the point where the revised course is not considered equivalent to the current course (see above for the 70 percent rule), the course number must be changed.
 Course numbers that have been inactivated may not be reassigned, ever.
 Contact the Office of Curriculum Services to find available course numbers under your course subject. - Cross-listed and slashed courses must be identical with the exception of different course subjects (e.g., ASL/SPED) for cross-listed and different levels and prerequisites for slashed.
 Separate proposals must be submitted for each cross-listed or slashed course.
-More information on cross-listed and slashed courses can be found on page 37. - Special course fee additions, revisions and eliminations are submitted separately to the associate vice president for academic budget and resource management in the Provost's Office and approved by the Kent State Board of Trustees in spring for the subsequent academic year.
+More information on cross-listed and slashed courses can be found on page 37. - Special course fee additions, revisions and eliminations are submitted separately (see Section V for form).
+Deadline for submissions is typically the first week of February for the change to be effective that fall semester.
+More information on special course fees can be found on page 47to the associate vice president for academic budget and resource management in the Provost's Office and approved by the Kent State Board of Trustees in spring for the subsequent academic year.
 Please contact that office for more information about the process and deadlines.